 – Spend an hour to write to your local MP and explain that you believe in; the sufficient funding of social care (enabling thousands of people to choose for themselves when to sleep, eat, wash and live), supporting the funding of assistive equipment/technologies, and in educating society on removing barriers to disabled people.

-Local and multinational businesses
+buy the stars lyrics Local and multinational businesses

 You guys have identified a need in a market place, created a solution via a product or service, and sold it for a profitable price.
 Making changes for disabled people is not your priority.
 Of course, many businesses are socially minded and do a lot of good projects for society.
 The issue for making adjustments really comes down to cost.
 Many business owners complain about the Equalities Act 2010 (the newest law to include the Disability Discrimination Act) saying they had spent money on ramps, lifts, hearing loops and so forth, but nobody has ever used them.
 Therefore, if you want to understand why it is not bad for your profits and make changes, please help mend things by: